fredericlefeurmou/fredericlefeurmou.github.io/app/_posts/2015-01-10-create-your-own-static-blog-with-jekyll.md

 title:  "Create your own static blog with Jekyll"
 date:   2015-01-10
 categories: jekyll
 excerpt: Hi everyone, today I decided to start my own blog to share about technology.
-For this first post I decided to talk about how I created this blog.
+For this first post will talk about how I created this blog.
 ---

 Hi everyone, today I decided to start my own blog to share about technology.

-For this first post I decided to talk about how I created this blog.
+For this first post will talk about how I created this blog.
 I wanted it to be fast, stable and easy to maintain.
 After some research I finally chose to use Jekyll, an open source software to generate static websites.
 But what is a static website and why is it so great to build little blogs like this one?

 A static website is a website without any dynamic content, it means that the content served for one url is always the same (unlike on a forum for instance).